Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: A Strengthening of Dilworth's Theorem and its Connection to the Minimum Conflict-Free Row Split Problem

-The above proof of the existence of a pair $(P,T)$ of a chain partition and a tower of antichains of $D$ satisfying $\Pi(P) = {\it val}(T)$ is constructive and can be turned into a $O(|V(D)|^{7/2})$ time algorithm for computing such a pair $(P,T)$.
+The above proof of the existence of a pair $(P,T)$ of a chain partition and a tower of antichains of $D$ satisfying $\bigPi(P) = {\it val}(T)$ is constructive and can be turned into a $\widetilde{\mathcal{O}}(|V(D)|^{\omega+1})$ time algorithm for computing such a pair $(P,T)$.
 Indeed, at each step of the algorithm, we delete one vertex, make one recursive call to the algorithm, compute the set $\widehat T$ and the acyclic subgraph $D[T\cup \widehat{T}]$ together with a chain partition $P^{\widehat{T}} = \{C^{\widehat{T}}_1, C^{\widehat{T}}_2, \ldots, C^{\widehat{T}}_{{\it wdt}(D')}\}$ covering all its vertices.
 The time complexity of each step is dominated by computing $P^{\widehat{T}}$.
-By Theorem~\ref{thm:Dilworth}, this can be done in time $O(|V(D)|^{5/2})$.
-The claimed time complexity of $O(|V(D)|^{7/2})$ follows. \end{proof}
+By Theorem~\ref{thm:Dilworth}, this can be done in time $\widetilde{\mathcal{O}}(|V(D)|^\omega)$.
+The claimed time complexity of $\widetilde{\mathcal{O}}(|V(D)|^{\omega+1})$ follows. \end{proof}

-To see that Theorem~\ref{thm:min-max} is a strengthening of Dilworth's theorem, consider an arbitrary DAG $D=(V,A)$ and let $\pi$ be the weight function of $D$ that is constantly equal to~$1$.
-Then, the price of any chain $C$ is $\Pi(C) = \max_{v\in C} \pi_v = 1$ and the price of a chain partition $P$ equals its cardinality.
-Moreover, the value of any antichain $N$ is ${\it val}(N) = \min_{v\in N} \pi_v = 1$, and consequently the value of any tower $T = (N_1, N_2, \ldots, N_{{\it wdt}(D)})$ of antichains is ${\it val}(T) = \sum_{i=1}^{{\it wdt}(D)} {\it val}(N_i) = {\it wdt}(D)$.
-Since ${\it wdt}(D)$ is a lower bound on the cardinality of any chain partition, applying Theorem~\ref{thm:min-max} to $(D,\pi)$ gives exactly the statement of Dilworth's theorem for $D$.
+To see that Theorem~\ref{thm:min-max} is a strengthening of Dilworth's theorem, consider an arbitrary DAG $D=(V,A)$ and let $\smallPi$ be the weight function of $D$ that is constantly equal to~$1$.
+Then, the price of any chain $C$ is $\bigPi(C) = \max_{v\in C} \smallPi_v = 1$ and the price of a chain partition $P$ equals its cardinality.
+Moreover, the value of any antichain $N$ is ${\it val}(N) = \min_{v\in N} \smallPi_v = 1$, and consequently the value of any tower $T = (N_1, N_2, \ldots, N_{{\it wdt}(D)})$ of antichains is ${\it val}(T) = \sum_{i=1}^{{\it wdt}(D)} {\it val}(N_i) = {\it wdt}(D)$.
+Since ${\it wdt}(D)$ is a lower bound on the cardinality of any chain partition, applying Theorem~\ref{thm:min-max} to $(D,\smallPi)$ gives exactly the statement of Dilworth's theorem for $D$.

-Note also due to the non-linearity of the definitions of the price of a chain and the value of an antichain Theorem~\ref{thm:min-max} is incomparable with the classical weighted generalization of Dilworth's theorem due to Frank~\cite{MR1714683}.
+We would also like to emphasize that due to the non-linearity of the definitions of the price of a chain and the value of an antichain, Theorem~\ref{thm:min-max} is incomparable with the classical weighted generalization of Dilworth's theorem due to Frank~\cite{MR1714683}.